Flying Drones At Night

 Let’s talk about what long exposure photography is.
 To best explain it, I will show you an example photo, down below.

 I love long exposure photography.
-The stationary lights in our picture will stand still, while those that are in motion will create streaks across the image.
-Leaving us with this cool effect.
+The stationary lights in our picture will stand still, while those that are in motion will create streaks across the image — leaving us with this excellent effect.
 To achieve a picture that looks like this, we want to move the ISO value down.
 As low as it can go, which is usually the value of 100 on DJI drones.
 To make the picture brighter, you want to increase the shutter speed.
-For example, if you are using a phantom 4 Pro, set the aperture value right in the middle at 5.6 to get the sharpest quality possible.
-If you’re kind of lost due to the photography terminology I was using, here is a little cheat sheet for you.
+For example, if you are using a phantom 4 Pro, set the aperture value right in the middle at 5.6 to get the sharpest quality possible

 ISO – The camera’s sensitivity to light.
 A lower value will give you a darker image while a higher value will make the image brighter.